European fallow deer: United States

-In recent times, European fallow deer have been introduced in parts of the United States.
+European fallow deer have been introduced in parts of the United States.
 A small feral population exists on one barrier island in Georgia.
 Fallow deer have also been introduced in Texas, along with many other exotic deer species, where they are often hunted on large game ranches.

 In Pennsylvania, European fallow deer are considered livestock, since no feral animals are breeding in the wild.
 Occasional reports of wild European fallow deer in Pennsylvania and Indiana are generally attributed to escapes from preserves or farms.

 A herd of white European fallow deer is located near Argonne National Laboratories in northeastern Illinois.

 A small herd of 15 mostly white European fallow deer resides at the Belle Isle Nature Zoo on Belle Isle in Detroit, Michigan.
 Until the turn of the 21st century, this herd had the run of the island; the herd was thereafter confined, with extirpation being the initial goal.

 A small herd, believed to be the oldest in the United States, exists in the Land Between the Lakes National Recreation Area (LBL) in far western Kentucky and Tennessee.
 The European fallow deer herd in the LBL "was brought to LBL by the Hillman Land Company in 1918.
 LBL's herd is believed to be the oldest population of fallow deer in the country, and at one time was the largest.
 Today, the herd numbers fewer than 150 and hunting of fallow deer is not permitted.
 Although LBL's wildlife management activities focus on native species, the fallow herd is maintained for wildlife viewing and because of its historical significance."

 European fallow deer are present in the Point Reyes National Seashore, California, and Mendocino County near Ridgewood Ranch, west of Redwood Valley, California; some of them are leucistic.

+European fallow deer were introduced into Washington State.
+A population of wild fallow deer still exist on Spieden Island.
+The deer were introduced in 1969 in an attempt to create an exotic large game hunting resort on the island.
+The hunting resort was subject of a negative report on the resort's operations by Walter Cronkite and was shut down less than a year later.
+European fallow deer continue to reproduce and inhabit the island with mouflon and Sika deer.
+European fallow deer were declared a "deleterious exotic wildlife species" in Washington State in 1992; all escaped fallow deer are considered a public nuisance.